browserengineering/book/book/styles.md

 However, on the web there is an unusual benefit: it supports an ecosystem of multiple implementations.
-For example, different browsers may support different syntax for property values.^[Our browser does not support parentheses in property values, which are valid in real browsers, for example.]
+For example, different browsers may support different syntaxes for property values.^[Our browser does not support parentheses in property values, which are valid in real browsers, for example.]
 Crashing on a parse error would mean web pages can't use a feature until all browsers support it, while skipping